miniprojecttt/miniproject/README.md

 sentiments that are indicative of potential fraud.
 To implement this solution, Natural language processing techniques, Classification algorithms and Sentiment Analysis algorithms are used.

+## Getting Started

+first install the all required python packages with following command `pip install -r requirements.txt`

+then run the `pkkk.py` file for installing `nlkt` dependencies and also for `creating table` in database.

+later run the `main.py`